kenthedev/projectghostsite/_posts/2025-05-31-common-ground.md

 date: 2025-05-31
 comments: false
 ---
-Lots of fighting with Common UI.
+Lots of fighting with Common UI...

 Using a gamepad with Unreal's Enhanced Input Actions has been relatively smooth sailing for the most part, but adding Keyboard & Mouse controls has been grating to say the least.

 Ran into a nasty 'Assertion failed' bug with the CommonUISubsystem that's causing a crash.
 So far I've had minimal luck with determining its exact cause.
 Wouldn't hurt to spend more time cleaning up the UI, now that I know more about how it works.